Strassman – fuck– offensive language

 The members of the Authority have viewed a tape of the item complained about and have read the correspondence listed in the Appendix.
 The Authority determines this complaint without a formal hearing.

 Paul Schwabe complained to Television New Zealand Ltd, the broadcaster, about offensive dialogue used on Strassman broadcast at 9.30pm on TV2 on 19 June 2001.
 Strassman is a New Zealand made comedy series featuring ventriloquist David Strassman.
-The dialogue included the word "fuck" which he described as highly offensive.
+The dialogue included the word "fuck" which Mr Schwabe described as the most offensive word he knew of.

 TVNZ assessed the complaint under s.4(1)(a) of the Broadcasting Act 1989, along with standard G2 of the Television Code of Broadcasting Practice.
 Section 4(1)(a) provides: